niederschelden/MultiQ2-HX711-Arduino-Library/README.md

+# Work in progress
+I am attempting to enhance this library to enable the usage of multiple HX711 modules with only one clock pin for all modules.
+All credits for the original work go to Scott Russel; any errors are solely my responsibility.

-# Queuetue HX711 Arduino Library
+## Queuetue HX711 Arduino Library

 Copyright (c) 2015 Scott Russell (scott@queuetue.com), released under the MIT license.
 See the LICENSE file for licensing details.